-Regardless of where staff are in helping the parties work towards an agreement that would result in the objection being withdrawn, Area staff shall proceed with the hearing process established in Idaho Code 58-1305 and IDAPA 20.03.04.025.05.
+Regardless of status of the mediation, Area staff shall proceed with the hearing process established in Idaho Code 58-1305 and IDAPA 20.03.04.025.05.

 Within five (5) days of receiving the objection, Area staff will send the complete application, notifications, objection, and other information to the Navigable Waterways Program Manager.
 This information is needed for completion of the Office of Administrative Hearings (OAH) Transmittal Sheet, ENC-011.
 If a specific time or location is needed for the hearing, such as an evening time for a public hearing, then that must be included on the Transmittal Sheet in the "Short Statement of the Nature of the Case" section.